A Complete Guide To Mardi Himal Trek

 - ALL other personals: NPR 3,000, about $30

-You can get them both at the Nepal Tourism Board office present at Kathmandu or Pokhara itself.
-Getting the permits might take a few days and could be hectic due to insufficient information or because of the documentation.
+You can get them both at the Nepal Tourism Board office in Kathmandu or Pokhara.
+Getting the permits might take a few days and could be hectic due to insufficient information or documentation.

 So, what are the best months for the Mardi Himal Trek?

-The best weather conditions that favor trekking would be September – October – November or April – May and it is during these months the hiking season in Nepal peaks.
-However, many trekkers even try the border seasons i.e March or November to avoid busy routes but sometimes you can be unlucky with the weather.
+The best weather conditions that favor trekking would be September – October – November or April – May, and it is during these months the hiking season in Nepal peaks.
+However, many trekkers even try the border seasons, i.e., March or November, to avoid the busy route,s but sometimes you can be unlucky with the weather.
 As for the people who like to trek in winter, December- February could be your choice.
-But as the place can get very cold and there are no local villages, it might be difficult to find accommodation and food.
+But as the place can get very cold and there are no local villages, it might be challenging to find accommodation and food.

 What accommodation to expect on the trail?

 Accommodation on this trail is cheap like any other route in Nepal.
-The Mardi Himal trail, unlike many other trekking routes in Nepal, doesn’t have many local villages to stop by.
-Having said that, in the peak seasons, there are stops on the route exclusively for trekkers.
-It is up to the trekkers to stay in the guest house or camps, as there are few campsites too.
-The guest houses are well equipped with standard rooms, dining areas, toilets, and a shower.
+Unlike many other trekking routes in Nepal, the Mardi Himal trail doesn’t have many local villages to stop by.
+There are stops on the route exclusively for trekkers in the peak seasons.
+It is up to the trekkers to stay in the guest house or camps, as there are few campsites.
+The guest houses are equipped with standard rooms, dining areas, toilets, and a shower.

 Possible obstacles one can face during the trek

-Any physically fit individual is liable to get mountain sickness due to less atmospheric pressure and low oxygen levels while climbing uphill causing decreased oxygen saturation in the body.
-Mardi Himal trekking takes you to an altitude of 4,500 meters above sea level.
-Symptoms like weakness, diarrhea, dizziness, nausea, shortness of breath could be encountered by the trekkers.
-That is why maintaining the correct hydration level throughout the trekking and avoiding possible dehydrators like alcoholic beverages is important.
+Any physically fit individual can get mountain sickness due to less atmospheric pressure and low oxygen levels while climbing uphill, causing decreased oxygen saturation in the body.
+Mardi Himal trekking takes you to 4,500 meters above sea level.
+The trekkers could encounter symptoms like weakness, diarrhea, dizziness, nausea, and shortness of breath.
+Maintaining the correct hydration level throughout trekking and avoiding possible dehydrators like alcoholic beverages is essential.
 Also, taking a day off for acclimatization and letting your body adjust to the new altitude is the best way to prevent it.

-The weather conditions of this trek route are quite unpredictable, however, the above-mentioned months of Autumn and Spring would be the best time to trek.
-During the cold weather like in December – January, the temperature could fall extremely low up to -16 to -20 degrees celsius and the snowfall in this region might as well cause blockade of the passes due to the avalanche.
-The heavy rainfall during the monsoon periods i.e May to September makes it difficult to trek during that time of the year too.
+The weather conditions of this trek route are pretty unpredictable.
+However, in the months mentioned above, Autumn and Spring would be the best time to trek.
+During the cold weather like in December – January, the temperature could fall extremely low, up to -16 to -20 degrees Celsius.
+The snowfall in this region might cause a blockade of the passes due to the avalanche.
+The heavy rainfall during the monsoon periods, i.e., May to September, makes it challenging to trek.

 What trekking gear do I need for Mardi Himal Trek?